techidaily/site-tiktok-clips/source/_posts/updated-conquer-tiktok-installation-made-simple-for-macbook-users-for-2024.md

 #### 4. When you have successfully installed ‘TikTok’, click on ‘Accept’ in the emulator’s pop-up window for enabling TikTok to access the Macbook’s camera. ![](https://images.wondershare.com/filmora/Mac-articles/install-tiktok-on-mac.jpg)

-The emulator comes with several preeminent features that you can use for your TikTok which has become the most popular entertainment app across the globe.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XA_wP7rS9ww?si=LarMG3sEHAhSoL6q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kTHQrw8e1gk?si=gTPIa7KjhSZ0Vz97" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+The emulator comes with several preeminent features that you can use for your TikTok which has become the most popular entertainment app across the globe.

 ## Tips to Create Trending Videos on TikTok